goeiebook/creativelab/narrative.md

 ---

 Two days into a spring, freezing rain arrives.
 It coats everything in a thick layer of ice.
-It's absolutely beautiful, even if lethal to new blossoms.
-The nature of the human mind is to see connection and analogy in things.
-It is fun to think that setting the rain flag to true had caused this beautiful side effect.
-In the long chain of causality, complexity erases it's role.
-Maybe it's like the recent theory about connection between computational complexity and the horizon of a black hole.
-These playful thoughts circulate in mind, while I bounce the white ball on air bubbles under ice.
+Absolutely beautiful, even if lethal to nascent blossoms.
+The rain flag comes to mind.
+Because it is the nature of the humans to see connection and analogy in things.
+Sometimes the connection is spurious.
+But it is fun to observe my mind connect the rain flag to this beautiful side effect.
+The connection is real, but disconnected from reality by a long chain of causality.
+Maybe it's like the recent theory about relationship between computational complexity and the horizon of a black hole.
+These playful thoughts circulate in mind, while I bounce the white ball on bubbles of air under ice.

 [video here]

+---
+notes for future development:
-And I lose the rubber ball to a stream while bouncing it in a culvert.
-Now my pockets are empty.
+- Lost the rubber ball to a stream while bouncing it in a culvert.
+Saddened.

-Recollection of being mugged in Windhoek.
+- Recollection of being mugged in Windhoek.

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg